keyboardio/Kaleidoscope/docs/setup_toolchain.md

    Snap:        https://snapcraft.io/arduino
    Arch:        sudo pacman -S arduino
    ```
-   Unfortunately, the version packaged in Ubuntu is too ancient to support Arduino's new way of doing 3rd-party hardware.
+   Unfortunately, the version of the Arduino IDE packaged in Ubuntu is unmaintained and too old to use.

 2. Assuming you're using the tar archive, and untarring in the download directory: